 Cree as a language is dying out, but language revival efforts are being enacted, and the communities where such efforts are going on are reaping great benefits.

-We have already had a look at the way language revival and maintenance is being handled in Europe, so we thought it would be interesting to take a look across the pond and see how the Canadians are handling a similar situation!
+We have already had a look at the way language revival and maintenance are being handled in Europe, so we thought it would be interesting to take a look across the pond and see how the Canadians are handling a similar situation!
+Let’s dive in.

 The unspoken network of cultural values

 Aboriginal languages reflect the unique ways that different groups of people view and relate to the world.
 Each language or dialect carries an unspoken network of cultural values that greatly impact language speakers’ self-awareness and identity.

 For most aboriginal Canadians, culture and language were widely separated, meaning that many young people were operating in two different worlds, with only one language.
 In an effort to maintain the knowledge of the Cree language, indigenous language programs have been developing somewhat organically, as people understand the reality of today’s situation in Canada.